Eco-driving: what is it and how do you do it?

 Activate "eco" mode

 Today, most electric vehicles are equipped with an "eco" mode.
-This mode helps reduce battery use while you're driving.
-It reasonably reduces the power of your motor, and is therefore very relevant to use in town, as there's no need to accelerate at high power when you're driving in built-up areas.
-It's a quick and easy first step to reducing consumption.
+This mode helps to reduce the use of electricity. battery while you're driving.
+It reasonably reduces the power of your engine, and is therefore very appropriate to use in town, because there is no need to accelerate at high power when you are driving in built-up areas.
+It's a quick and easy first step to reducing fuel consumption.

 Get your future electric car delivered fast!

-Your first objective: avoid traffic jams, which make you consume more, and make your trip as short as possible (in terms of kilometers).
-So before you leave, find out which route you're going to take: which is the shortest and has the best traffic conditions, for example, you can use Waze to find out the traffic flow on your route in real time.
+Your first objective: avoid traffic jams, which make you consume more fuel, and make your journey as short as possible (in terms of kilometres).
+So before you set off, find out which route you're going to take: which is the shortest and has the best traffic conditions, for example.
+You can use Waze to find out the traffic flow on your route in real time.

-For longer journeys, for example when you go on holiday vacationservices such as Chargemap can help you find the charging stations available on your itinerary.
-You can filter the results by various criteria, such as terminal power, type of plug selected, etc.
+For longer journeys, for example when you go on a holidaysservices such as Chargemap will help you find the charging points available on your route.
+You can filter the results by a number of criteria, such as the power of the terminal, the type of socket selected, etc.

-So you don't have to drive in circles for 20 minutes before finding a charging point for your vehicle.
-What's more, using a GPS or route-guidance application will also help you anticipate slowdowns and avoid unnecessary braking, bearing in mind that some applications like Google Maps and Apple Maps are even starting to integrate charging stations into their applications.
-We'll look at this point in greater depth below.
-Finally, leave in good time, because driving in a hurry is never a good thing.
+So you don't have to drive around in circles for 20 minutes before you find a charging point for your vehicle.
+What's more, using a GPS or route guidance application will also help you anticipate slow-downs and avoid unnecessary braking, bearing in mind that some applications such as Google Maps and Apple Maps are even starting to integrate charging points into their applications.
+We'll look at this point in more detail below.
+Finally, leave on time, because driving in a hurry is never a good thing.

 Adopting a smoother, more fluid driving style is the basis of eco-driving, but what does it really mean?
-For smoother, more energy-efficient driving, you need to :
+To drive more smoothly and with less energy consumption, you need to :

-• Don't press too hard on the accelerator pedal when you don't have to
+• Don't press the accelerator pedal too hard when you don't have to

 • Example: There's no need to accelerate before reaching a red light or before slowing down.